 Where to stay in Santiago de Cuba?

-Private apartments called casa particular are the best and at times the only accommodation property type in Cuba.
+Private apartments called casa particular are the best (often the only) only accommodation property type in Cuba.
 Most of them offer only rooms, but at times it’s possible to find a whole apartment.
-The accommodation there is pretty affordable and they usually prepare breakfast at a cost of a few dollars.
+The prices are great, though, and you can even get a breakfast there, albeit for a slightly higher price.

 Extra tips for visiting Santiago